HISTORY OF CHRISTMAS: THE YEAR

-It’s obvious that Jesus was born on December 25, A.D.
-1, right?
-Not so fast.
-What we do know is that Herod the Great (who killed all the babies in Bethlehem younger than 2 years of age) died in the Spring of 4 B.C. according to the Jewish historian Josephus1, and the king was quite alive during the visit of the Wise Men (Magi) in the Nativity story told in the Gospel of Matthew.
+We know that Herod the Great (who killed all the babies in Bethlehem younger than two years of age) died in the Spring of 4 B.C., according to the Jewish historian Josephus 1.
+The king was quite alive during the Wise Men‘s visit in the Nativity story in the Gospel of Matthew.
 So Jesus would have to have been born before this time, anywhere from 7 B.C to 4 B.C.
 (Before Christ, or before himself!)

 Did you celebrate the Y2K change of Millennium in 1997?